Freqently Asked Questions - Contract Compliance1. Am I required to have an affirmative action program to bid on a State-funded contract?

-No. Only the contract amount for those material suppliers or subcontractors, who are currently state certified as small contractors or minority business enterprises, can be included to meet the project goals.
-A company whose state certification has expired should contact the Department of Administrative at the web site noted in question # 8.
-Refer to Connecticut’s Small Contractor Set-Aside law, CONN.
-GEN. STAT.
-Sections 32-9e and 32-9n.
+No. Only the contract amount for those material suppliers or subcontractors that are currently DAS-certified as S/W/W/DisBEs can be included to meet the project goals.
+A company whose state certification has expired should contact the Department of Administrative at the website noted in Question #8.
+See Conn.
+Gen. Stat.
+Sec.
+4a-60g.

 14. What are the minority and female employment goals for state construction projects and how are they established?